manaakiwhenua/agent_template/README.md

 Diagonal connections are not included.

 #### Pollinated
-For each patch, if the current land use is 3 or 4, and there is at least one neighbour within 4 grid spaces with land use 5 then this patch is considered pollinated and has an index value of 1.
-Otherwise the index value is 0.
+For patches with land use is 3 or 4, if at least one neighbour within 4 grid spaces has land use 5 then this patch is considered pollinated with value 1, otherwise, if at least one neighbour within 4 grid spaces has land use 7, 8, or 9 the pollination value is 0.5, otherwise the pollination value is 0.

 #### Bird suitable
 For each patch, if the current land use is 4, 8, or 9, and there are at least 19 neighbours within 4 grid spaces also with land uses 4, 8, or 9 then this patch is considered bird-suitable and has an index value of 1.